Treatment for ALL that has not gone away with treatment or has come back

 There is support available to help you cope with the emotional, practical and physical issues of having leukaemia that is difficult to treat.

-The important thing is to know that there is information and support available to you, your family and friends.
+There is information and support available to you, your family and friends.
 Some people find it can help to know more about their cancer and the treatments they might have.
 They like to plan ahead and think about what the future might look like.
 Other people don’t want to know what might happen.
 Many people find that knowing more about their situation can make it easier to cope.

 Talk to your doctor or nurse to understand: